 Among the most famous units were Terry’s Texas Rangers (a group of frontier cavalrymen, many of whom later became peacekeepers in the Old West), “Walker’s Greyhounds,” the Texas 33rd Cavalry Regiment and “The Texas Brigade” (aka “Hood’s Brigade”), a brigade composed mainly of Texas regiments augmented by the 18th Georgia Infantry, and the 3rd Arkansas Infantry, and originally commanded by John Bell Hood.

-Known as the ‘shock troops’ of the Army of Northern Virginia, (Hood’s) Texas Brigade were favoured by General Robert E. Lee and, on more than one occasion, he praised their fighting qualities, remarking that none had brought greater honor to their native state than ‘my Texans’.
+Known as the ‘shock troops’ of the Army of Northern Virginia, (Hood’s) Texas Brigade were favored by General Robert E. Lee and, on more than one occasion, he praised their fighting qualities, remarking that none had brought greater honor to their native state than ‘my Texans’.
 Texas men suffered severe casualties in a number of fights, most notably at the Battle of Antietam, against the North’s ‘Iron Brigade’, and at Gettysburg, where they assaulted Houck’s Ridge and then Little Round Top.

-We finally got into Tennessee and we thought the worst would be over; after-all, the rest of our journey would be within areas that had been part of the CSA.
+We finally got into Tennessee, and we thought the worst would be over.
+After all, the rest of our journey would be within areas that had been part of the CSA.
 Nope, not by a long shot.

 The girl looked up at us.
 We were still mounted.
-“Don’t hurt him anymore mister.
+“Don’t hurt him anymore, mister.
 I’ll be yours if you just leave him be.
-We have lost everything already and I can’t let him die now.”
+We have lost everything, already, and I can’t let him die now.”

-Even with the tears and sobbing just looking at her you knew she was going to be a heart stopper, if she wasn’t one already.
+Even with the tears and sobbing, just looking at her you knew she was going to be a heart stopper, if she wasn’t one already.

 “Let’s get you two home Missy.
 Just why the Hell were these yahoos trying to tear you apart?”

 “Gee, you got to be from somewhere else mister.
 Around here, once we lost the war, every male thinks any female they see is fair game and will spread her legs for them.
-You see what they did to little Johnny when he tried to protect me and he is only ten.”
+You see what they did to little Johnny when he tried to protect me, and he is only ten.”

 “Missy, we might have lost the war but what those fools were trying to do to you just isn’t right.
 I hope you will be all right when we leave.
 We’ll get you home and leave your Ma and Pa a little something to get by on.
-OK?"
+Okay?”

 “Flowers on their grave might be the kindest thing you can do for them.
 We’ve been living on the streets and in the woods at night trying to just survive, so if you might have extra food or a blanket that would be much appreciated.”

-There were a few snickers and looks my way now.
+There were a few snickers and looks my way, now.
 They seemed to be waiting to see if I would help the girl up onto the horse or just pick her up and put her with me on Red, my ride.

-“Duh, in a dress, not very well and my name is Suzanne, Sue for short.”
+“Duh, in a dress, not very well; and my name is Suzanne, Sue for short.”

 I knew it was the wrong thing to say the moment it left my lips.

-“I’ll have you know I am a woman and not some stray for you to bring home.
+“I’ll have you know I am a woman, and not some stray for you to bring home.
 If I had more options right now, you would be the last man on the face of this earth I would want to be with!”

-Reaching Texas took another 23 days.
+Reaching Texas took another twenty-three days.
 The mules held us back.
 We skirted the Indian Territory and even though we did see Indians, that we wore Indian made clothes gave them pause and they did not attack.
 Then again seeing a dozen well armed riders might have also had some bearing on the matter.
 Texas had been fought over since long before the War of Northern Aggression began.
 It took the killing at San Antonio in 1836 to make people’s mind up to fight.
 It took until 1845 for the rest on them to recognize Texas as a State.
-That move was one big mistake as it turned out though.
+That move was one big mistake as it turned out, though.

 Steak, rice, beans, greens, hot coffee and two huge slices of apple pie went down smooth as anything.
 Two or three Mexican beers might have helped though.
 Miss Sue and Johnny were good sports and even tried a small sip of their beer.
-No big thing was made out of the sour look on their faces after the taste they made as the sampled brews were quickly replaced on the table with empty bottles from the men.
+No big thing was made out of the sour look on their faces after that taste the sampled brews were quickly replaced on the table with empty bottles from the men.
 It made all our hearts fill out proud when the honky-tonk man played ‘Dixie’ and we all stood up.
-We still had on our Greys, our hats over our hearts and tears in our eyes.
+We still had on our Grays, our hats over our hearts and tears in our eyes.
 We had given our all for the cause and some of us had paid too high a price.
 In many ways, Miss Sue and Johnny did too and we all seemed to realize that the hard times were not all over with.

 We stayed in town the next day.
 Sgt.
 Williams reckoned we should rid ourselves of any paper money and buy some land or ranches with it and to settle down.
 It sounded like an excellent plan and the appearance of our missing four made the idea of one big spread with separate houses seem the way to go.
 This was Texas mind you.
-It was the biggest and best of the 28 States so when we were talking a spread, we meant a lot of land; enough for cattle, horses, hogs and farming for a lifetime for us all.
+It was the biggest and best of the twenty-eight States so when we were talking a spread, we meant a lot of land; enough for cattle, horses, hogs and farming for a lifetime for us all.
 We all planned to raise families and grow old together.
 When we hired ourselves a lawyer, we asked him about how much each acre of land might cost.
 We got the old, hem and haw that ‘it depends’.
-In general, he told us, land outside of Fort Worth would cost $3 to $10 per acre.
+In general, he told us, land outside of Fort Worth would cost three to ten dollars per acre.
 The further out you went the cheaper it was since much was just open range.

 Sgt.
 Williams whispered to me an amount we should try to spend.
 He never did trust that paper money.
 The lawyer was told that we wanted water, trees, a river or two and good pasture land for horses and cattle.
 All told, to get everything to put together anywhere from 150,000-250,000 acres.
 He almost took a faint upon hearing that.

 We got all that land about three month later, but not under one title.
 It stretched West of Fort Worth clear to the outskirts of the town of Abilene, a cow town, some 150 miles or so, away.
-Decent sized spread even by Texas standards though.
+Decent sized spread even by Texas standards.
 We all decided that Miss Sue and Johnny might do better in town, maybe with a store or some such, so we chipped in and bought them something.

 We, me especially, thought it would be a pleasant surprise to both of them when we told them what we had done.
-It was a surprise indeed, we got an unexpected response and reaction.
+It was a surprise indeed; we got an unexpected response and reaction.
 Miss Sue started to sob.
 The look on her face could not be described.
 I should have stuck around some, but this reaction set me back a might.
 I did not understand then, still don’t today.
-I guess I never would understand a woman’s mind.
+I guess I never will understand a woman’s mind.

 Ma did however.
 I guess it takes a woman to know a woman.
 I think I turned several shades of red when she patiently tried to explain things to me.
 I still did not understand but at least had an idea what I had better to do, right quick to make amends.
 She asked me if I wanted to lose her.
 Nope, simple enough answer.

 Never before was it so hard for me to find the right words to say.
 Hell, I had best admit I did not even have a clue as to what them right words should be.
-Pa was almost rolling on the floor laughing his ass off as I gave him my little prepared speech.
+Pa was almost rolling on the floor, laughing his ass off as I gave him my little prepared speech.
 Ma was standing in the doorway, listening, sighing and shaking her head.

 “Ma, I just don’t know what to say!
-Damn Ma, I never felt so confused before in my life.
+Damn, Ma, I never felt so confused before in my life.
 I fought battles that were less painful to behold than this is.”